 We believe people of all abilities should live meaningful, fulfilled lives.
 Transitions provides an array of services to assist people, who have an Intellectual/Developmental Disability, and their families.
 Our services for those, who have an Intellectual/Developmental Disability, promote independence and self-sufficiency and enable those, who have an Intellectual/Developmental Disability, to live meaningful lives in their community.

-We believe adults, who have an intellectual/developmental disability, should live meaningful and active lives.
-Our New Horizons Day Program provides wonderful opportunities for adults who have an intellectual/developmental disability.
-Through educational groups in the program outings in the community, adults, who have an intellectual/developmental disability, learn social skills, skills of independent living, and recreational/leisure skills.
-Our trainees also learn work skills, which can lead to employment, by completing meaningful work for area businesses and by volunteering their time to many worthy causes in our community.
+We believe adults, who have an Intellectual/Developmental Disability, should live meaningful and active lives.
+New Horizons Community Day Services provide wonderful opportunities for adults who have an Intellectual/Developmental Disability.
+Through participation in educational groups in the program and outings in the community, adults, who have an Intellectual/Developmental Disability, learn social skills, skills of independent living, and recreational/leisure skills - find out more information here.

 Client and Family Support Services and Service Coordination

 We provide supportive services to those with an Intellectual/Developmental Disability and their families.
 By providing intermittent supportive services, adults with an intellectual/developmental disability are able to live successfully in the community.
 Referral to and coordination with healthcare providers, financial resources, and other social services ensure that those, who have an intellectual/developmental disability, have access to needed services.

 Questions about Intellectual/Developmental Disabilities (DD) services can be directed to the Director of Intellectual/Developmental Disabilities Services at (217) 224-2194.